mkuthan/mkuthan.github.io/_posts/2022-03-08-stream-processing-part2.md

 }
 ```

-* In addition to the watermark, the processing time is advanced as well to fire early speculative results
+* In addition to the watermark, the processing time is advanced as well to fire early, speculative results
 * To make a speculative results more meaningful, the `ACCUMULATING_FIRED_PANES` mode is configured

 Early, speculative results: